Manually creating optimized Windows images for Horizon VMs

 - Expand the Video card section.

-- Select the maximum Number of Displays that will be used.
+- Select the maximum Number of displays that will be used.

 Note: The table that follows describes the small amount of RAM on the ESXi host that is required for video overhead in addition to system memory.
-This VRAM size requirement depends in on the display resolution and number of monitors configured for end users.
+This VRAM size requirement depends on the display resolution and number of monitors configured for end users.

 Display Resolution Standard | Width, in Pixels | Height, in Pixels | 1-Monitor Overhead | 2-Monitor Overhead | 3-Monitor Overhead | 4-Monitor Overhead |